How novel foods are assessed

-Novel foods, ingredients and processes covered by the Novel Foods Regulation must have a pre-market safety assessment before EU member states authorise them for use throughout the EU.
+Novel foods, ingredients and processes covered by the novel foods regulation must have a pre-market safety assessment before they are authorised for use throughout the EU.

 - nutritional value